House on Haunted Hill: Release

+House on Haunted Hill was originally released theatrically by Allied Artists.
+It had a limited release in Riverside, California and Hoopeston, Illinois on December 17, 1958.
+It opened in San Francisco at the Golden Gate Theatre on January 14, 1959.

+"Emergo" gimmick

+House on Haunted Hill is known for a promotional gimmick used in the film's original theatrical release called "Emergo".
+In some theaters that showed the film, exhibitors rigged an elaborate pulley system near the theater screen which allowed a plastic prop skeleton to be flown over the audience during a corresponding scene late in the film.

 Thanks in part to Castle's gimmickry, the film was a huge success.
 Alfred Hitchcock took notice of the low-budget film's performance at the box office and made his own low-budget horror film, which became the critically acclaimed hit Psycho (1960).
-Castle was himself a Hitchcock fan and tried to imitate Hitchcock's work in his later films such as Homicidal (1961).
+Castle was himself a Hitchcock fan and imitated Hitchcock's work in later films such as Homicidal (1961).

+Home media

 Lorimar Productions released the film on VHS cassette on CBS/Fox Video's Key Video in October 1985.
 Two major studios have released it on home video in remastered versions.
 Warner Home Video released the film on DVD as a tie-in to the release of the 1999 remake.
 In 2005, the film was colorized by Legend Films.
 The color version was released on DVD the same year by 20th Century Fox.
 Extras prepared by Legend Films for the Fox DVD release included an audio commentary track by comedian Michael J. Nelson of Mystery Science Theater 3000, two versions of the trailer, and a slideshow of images from the film's original press book.

 Johnny Legend released a 50th anniversary DVD containing many extras such as both the original theatrical trailer and TV spots plus several William Castle and Vincent Price theatrical trailers, a Carol Ohmart profile and "golden age" TV shows starring Vincent Price.
 A DivX file of the colorized version with the commentary embedded is available as part of Nelson's RiffTrax On Demand service.
 In 2009, a newly recorded commentary by Nelson, Kevin Murphy and Bill Corbett was released by RiffTrax.
 The RiffTrax team performed a Live RiffTrax of House on Haunted Hill on 28 October 2010.

 House on Haunted Hill was released in a restored Blu-ray edition as part of Shout!
 Factory's 2014 Vincent Price Collection II.
+Film Masters released a limited edition Blu-ray on December 16, 2025.